12 FAM 000

 COMSEC Material Control System (CMCS): Logistics and accounting system through which COMSEC material marked "CRYPTO" is distributed, controlled, and safeguarded.
 Included are the COMSEC central offices of record, crypto logistic depots, and COMSEC accounts.
 COMSEC material other than key may be handled through the CMCS.

-Confidential-cleared U.S. citizen: A citizen of the United States who has undergone a background investigation by an authorized U.S. Government Agency and been issued a Confidential security clearance, in accordance with Executive Order 13526 and implementing guidelines and standards published in 32 CFR Part 147.
+Confidential-cleared U.S. citizen: A citizen of the United States who has undergone a background investigation by an authorized U.S. Government Agency and been issued a Confidential security clearance, in accordance with Executive Order 12968, as amended, and implementing guidelines and standards issued by the Security Executive Agent.

 Confidentiality: Preserving authorized restrictions on information access and disclosure, including means for protecting personal privacy and proprietary information.

-Configuration control: A method for controlling modifications to hardware, firmware, software, and documentation to protect the information system against improper modifications before, during, and after system implementation.
+Configuration control: A process for controlling modifications to hardware, firmware, software, and documentation to protect the information system against improper modifications before, during, and after system implementation.

 Consumer electronics: Any electronic/electrical devices, either alternate current (AC) or direct current (DC) powered, which are not part of the facility infrastructure.
 Some examples are radios, televisions, electronic recording or playback equipment, PA systems, and paging devices.